What is stress?

 - Avoiding multitasking

 As with almost everything, the same applies here: “Practice makes perfect”.
-Only regular sports, regular relaxation, regular HRV training promote stress resilience in
+Only regular sports, regular relaxation, regular HRV training promote stress resilience in the long term.

 Would you like to learn more about stress management?